 Remove the materials of the existing shower wall.
-These materials depend on the age of your bathroom, but in most cases you will find drywall or lath and plaster.
+These materials depend on the age of your bathroom, but in most cases, you will find drywall or lath and plaster.
 Removal is not difficult if you have a metal wrecking bar.
 If there are any windows, gaps, or doors, caulk them before starting with the installation.
 Check the wall cavities for rot or mold.
 If there is any mold, treat it with bleach and let the wall dry overnight.

-Step 2 - Rolling the Barrier
+Rolling the Barrier

 The next step is easy; take the vapor barrier roll and roll it on the wall.
 It should be 2-inches below the footing.
 This will prevent water from seeping into the floor when it settles on the barrier.
-Make sure that you place a double layer of the barrier on all joints, because the joints are the vulnerable part of the barrier.
+Make sure that you place a double layer of the barrier on all joints because the joints are the vulnerable part of the barrier.

-Step 3 - Attach the Barrier on the Wall
+Attach the Barrier on the Wall

-Nails or staple the barrier to the studs, keeping a 2-foot space between attachment points, to make sure that the barrier stays in place.
+Nails or staples the barrier to the studs, keeping a 2-foot space between attachment points, to make sure that the barrier stays in place.
 Seal the seams using seam tape, which is specially designed for this use.
 Do not use any other type of tape, because you might allow the seepage of water, compromising the seams.
 Make sure that the plastic sheet is attached snugly to the studs of the wall so that you can smoothly install the wall materials over it.